sydroconsult/QTalsim/docs/hrus_step_by_step.rst

       This function checks for overlapping features within the layer.
 It identifies features that are either partially or completely overlapping.
-The feature-IDs of the overlapping features are logged to the QTalsim-Log.
+The feature IDs of the overlapping features are logged in the QTalsim-Log and are also indicated in a table below this button.
 Additionally, a layer named ‘Layer with overlapping features’ is added to the QGIS project.
-You can then inspect the overlapping features by reviewing this layer’s attribute table by searching for the overlapping feature IDs.
+You can then inspect the overlapping features by reviewing this layer’s attribute table by searching for the overlapping feature IDs or by selecting the features in the table (see "Delete Overlapping Part of selected Features").

       |Check for overlapping Features|